admk/admk.github.io/_posts/2017-07-05-a-new-beginning.md

 to posts using [Disqus][disqus], and also display a comment count on the home page for individual posts.
-This process is surprisingly painless, simply requiring me to register on Disqus, and adding an embedded comment section is as simple as pasting this code (provided by Disqus) to the template HTML file:
+This process is surprisingly painless, simply requiring me to register on Disqus, and adding an embedded comment section is as simple as pasting this snippet (provided by Disqus) to the template HTML
+file:
 {% highlight html %}{% raw %}
 {% if page.comments %}
 <div id="disqus_thread"></div>